modeset/-deprecated-utensils/app/assets/components/tip/readme.md

 `$tip-opacity-in` | `0.9`      | The opacity value to apply when the tip is shown `$zindex-tips`    | `1010`     | The `z-index` value tips sit on

-_To override the default settings, set the variable and it's value within your `config.sass` file or before `tip.sass` is loaded._

 ## Injected Markup
-The markup injected when a tip is shown:
+This markup is injected when a tip is shown:

 ```html
 <div class="tip north fade">